 4. When the Nervous System Feels Safe, Pain May be Reduced

 Pain may be reduced by increasing the brain’s perception of safety.
+Check out our blog on self massage for pain relief as well.

 Massage therapists can help reduce pain through helping a client’s nervous system feel safe.